 (10) Strengthen administrative constraints and punishments of untrustworthy conduct, in accordance with laws and regulations.
 For seriously untrustworthy entities, all regions and all relevant departments should list them as key targets for supervision, employing administrative constraint and punishment measures in accordance with laws and regulations.
 Strictly review for administrative permits and review and approval of projects, strictly control the issuance of production licenses, restrict approvals of additional projects, restrict issuance of stocks on the market or issuance of bonds, restrict listing or financing in the national stock exchange, restrict the establishment or shareholding in financial institutions or small loan companies and finance guarantee companies, venture capital companies, internet financing platforms, and other such institutions, restrict engagement in internet information services, and so forth.
 Strictly restrict applications for government capital projects, restrict participation in public resource trading activities, and restrict participation in infrastructure and public utility franchises.
 Implement measures restricting market and industry entrance for enterprises with serious untrustworthy conduct as well as their legally-designated representatives, principle responsible persons, and registered practitioners with direct responsibility for the untrustworthy conduct.
 Promptly revoke honorifics given to seriously untrustworthy enterprises and persons such as their legally-designated representatives, responsible parties, senior management, and directors and shareholders with direct responsibility for the untrustworthy conduct, and cancel their eligibility to be selected and recognized for excellence.

 (11) Strengthen market constraints and punishments for untrustworthy conduct.
-The relevant departments and institutions should index seriously untrustworthy entities according to a uniform social credit number, promptly releasing relevant information publicly, to facilitate market recognition of untrustworthy conduct and vigilance against untrustworthy conduct.
+The relevant departments and institutions should index seriously untrustworthy entities according to a uniform social credit code, promptly releasing relevant information publicly, to facilitate market recognition of untrustworthy conduct and vigilance against untrustworthy conduct.
 Urge relevant enterprises and individuals to perform legally prescribed obligations, and for seriously untrustworthy entities that have the ability to perform but refuse to do so, restrict their exiting the country and purchase of real property, travel by plane, travel by higher class train seat, travel and vacation, stays in star-rated hotels, and other high-spending conduct.
 Support credit reporting institutions in collecting information on serious untrustworthy conduct and including it in credit records and credit reports.
 Guide commercial banks, securities and futures businesses, insurance companies, and other financial instititutions to follow the principle of pricing based on risk, to increase interest rates on loans and insurance rates for seriously untrustworthy entities, or to limit the provision of services to them such as giving loans, guarantees, underwriting, and insurance.

 (12) Strengthen industry constraints and punishments of untrustworthy conduct.
 Establish and complete agreements on industry self-discipline and professional ethics codes, promoting the establishment of industry credit.
 Guide industry associations and chambers of commerce to complete internal industry credit information collection and sharing mechanisms, recording serious untrustworthy conduct in members' credit archives.
 Encourage industry associations and chambers of commerce to cooperate with qualified third party credit service institutions, to carry out credit rating and assessment of members.
 Support industry associations and chambers of commerce in giving punitive measures such as warnings, circulating criticisms, publicly censure, non-acceptance, and expulsion to untrustworthy members, on the basis of industry standards, rules, and agreements, and in light of the seriousness.